 Prior year comparisons come with one important caveat.
 For restaurant owners and operators in 2020, most of the year consisted of abnormal sales levels.
 Since most days were exceptions, you wouldn’t normally include in your sales averages, consider replacing a comparison to 2020 with a comparison to 2019 (or just use the current year trailing averages).

-However, many restaurant forecasting solutions automatically draw from the prior year for forecasting, without giving you the option to specifically choose the year.
+However, many restaurant sales forecasting solutions automatically draw from the prior year for forecasting, without giving you the option to specifically choose the year.
 While this may have been an adequate solution in the past, the outlier sales numbers from 2020 have changed the formula.

 If you are going to do sales forecasting in 2021, and you want to compare to 2019 rather than just the prior year of 2020, make sure that your restaurant management system enables you to choose which year to use for comparisons.
 Easily toggling between 2020 or 2019 numbers can help you ensure you are basing your forecasting numbers on data that is relevant and comparable.